TomObungu/physics.md/OCR A Level Physics/In Lesson Notes/5 November 2025.md

 When the core of a super redgiant runs out of energy to take in for fusion to continue.
 The core collapses under gravitational force and everything within the red giant is compressed so quickly that a nuclear explosion occurs and the rebounds off the core of the red giant.

+Luminosity - The total power output of the total surface area of a star.
+The joules per second